robin7788/lms/Readme.txt

 **For image field**
-Install "pip install pillow"
+-- pip install pillow

 **For uploaded Image thumbnail**
-Install "pip install django-imagekit"
+-- pip install django-imagekit

 **For connection of mysql to python**
-Install "pip install mysqlclient"
+-- pip install mysqlclient

 """
 Note: If Namecheap or any other hosting does not allow user to install mysqlclient for connecting mysql to python